 With Larsboy's permission (see script notes & email sent), here comes a good ol' classic from the good ol' days, plus an updated version with some tweaks & upgrades.

 Notably, this table has an unusually deep ruleset for a classic original.
 I find the ball-flow and layout excellent, hearkening back to the Black Knight series in particular.
-The sounds and music are also superb, taking you right back to the classic Doom series, if you had the good fortune to enjoy it back in the day.
+The sounds and music are also superb, taking you right back to the classic Doom series, assuming you had the good fortune to enjoy it back in the day.

 Indeed, with a bit of reworking, I don't think it's a longshot to suggest this game would make for an excellent, real-world manufactured table, and an easy hit with a whole generation of fans. --Ike

 Notably, this table has an unusually deep ruleset for a classic original.
 I find the ball-flow and layout excellent, hearkening back to the Black Knight series in particular.
-The sounds and music are also superb, taking you right back to the classic Doom series, if you had the good fortune to enjoy it back in the day.
+The sounds and music are also superb, taking you right back to the classic Doom series, assuming you had the good fortune to enjoy it back in the day.

 Indeed, with a bit of reworking, I don't think it's a longshot to suggest this game would make for an excellent, real-world manufactured table, and an easy hit with a whole generation of fans. --Ike